All Episodes

 When he makes his statements, we'll carry that.

-The Speaker of the House is about to hold a news conference.
+The speaker of the house is about to hold a news conference.

 We're going to dip in and out of that.

-Let me just tell stations along the Sean Hannity Show network we might be blowing off some breaks here.
+Let me just tell stations along the Sean Hannity Show network, we might be blowing off some breaks here.

-We'll make you aware of it as we get to our break structure depending on uh where we are in terms of the program and timing etc etc uh but if you're just joining us the bill has been pulled from consideration at least for now and I would expect they go back a little bit to the drawing board and do what I had been suggesting they do for the longest time and that's build a consensus bill.
+And I would expect they go back a little bit to the drawing board and do what I had been suggesting they do for the longest time, and that's build a consensus bill.

 Democrats are told to vote a certain way, they vote a certain way.

-And I think when they release a bill and they had not consulted with some of the best, brightest conservative think tanks in the country, and they don't consult with some of the some of the you know differing factions within their within their party, and then they just release a bill and it's a surprise to everybody, and they expect everybody to just get in line, and then when people have legitimate concerns about whether or not the bill says or is able to do what they say it's gonna do, and then they have this cockamany idea, well, we'll do it in three parts.
+And I think when they released a bill and they had not consulted with some of the best, brightest conservative think tanks in the country, and they don't consult with some of the differing factions within their party, and then they just release a bill and it's a surprise to everybody, and they expect everybody to just get in line.

-It just never made sense to me in any way, and I was just hoping that through the course of negotiations they would be able to get it right.
+And I was just hoping that through the course of negotiations, they would be able to get it right.

-Now I think this actually gives them the breathing room to stand back and build the bill that actually does the job of repealing and replacing Obamacare.
+Now, I think this actually gives them the breathing room to stand back and build the bill that actually does the job of repealing and replacing Obamacare.

-Now there certainly are the procedural issues that we have all talked about.
+Now, there certainly are the procedural issues that we have all talked about.

 I'm not angry.

-I'm not, I'm not angry at all.
+I'm not angry at all.

 I'd rather wait and get a bill that's right than what we have going on here.